Christopher Bullock (civil servant): Recognition

-Within the government doubts quickly began to be voiced about the justice of his treatment.
+Within the government doubts quickly began to be voiced about the justice of Bullock's treatment.
 Even his secretary of state and the prime minister in 1936, Baldwin, wrote letters admitting that their decision had been wrong.
 As former prime minister, Baldwin later wrote "I feel it only right to say that, if I had had the full evidence before me which has now been made available, I should not have taken the decision I reluctantly did".
 Writing in November 1937, Lord Hankey stated "the more I think about it the more I feel that the punishment did not fit the crime".
 In December 1938, the Marquess of Londonderry – the Secretary of State for Air at the time of the dismissal – wrote privately to Baldwin "[Bullock] was most unjustly treated and was the victim of the inveterate hatred of a civil servant Sir Warren Fisher who should never have been allowed to encompass his downfall, as he undoubtedly did."

-In the spring of 1940, the injustice he had suffered was privately recognised when he was offered the Headship of the Petroleum Warfare Department which would have been de facto reinstatement and full restitution.
+In the spring of 1940, the injustice he had suffered was privately recognised when Bullock was offered the Headship of the Petroleum Warfare Department which would have been de facto reinstatement and full restitution.
 Bullock declined, arguing that he was more valuable to the war effort as an industrialist.

 After the war, his case was reviewed by the Lord Chancellor, Lord Jowitt, who concluded that the case against Bullock would have met if he had been allowed to resign in 1936 as no corruption was alleged – "it was really a case in which his zeal had outrun his discretion".
 Nonetheless, Jowitt advised the Prime Minister Clement Attlee that he should not alter the decision "after all these years".
 Accordingly, Attlee wrote to confirm Jowitt's conclusions but Bullock did not regard this as adequate redress.